-Medical Treatment for Hereditary Hair Loss in Buffalo and Syracuse, NY
+Medical Treatment for Hereditary Hair Loss in Syracuse, NY

 Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in medical treatment for hereditary hair loss for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.